Testicular Cancer: The Basics

 Testicular cancer treatment depends on the tumor type, how aggressive it is, and the stage.
 A second opinion can help you learn more about your options.
 Your oncology team will help you figure out the treatment that is best for you.

-- Surgery: Removal of the affected testicle and, in some cases, area lymph nodes to see if the tumor has spread.
+- Surgery: Removing the testicle and cancer, in some cases, area lymph nodes to see if the tumor has spread.
 Surgery may also be used after chemotherapy.

 - Radiation: Radiation therapy may be used after surgery in seminomas to treat known disease or to prevent recurrence (the cancer coming back).